1.1 ‘Company’ – Means Euro Workspace Limited., Mill Lane, Fullbridge, Maldon, Essex. CM9 4NX (company number 07724692).

 14.4 All rights and remedies of the Company under or in relation to the Contract are cumulative and exercise of any such right or remedy shall not preclude the exercise of others.

-14.5 Any waiver by the Company of any breach by the Customer of any provision of the Contract shall not be deemed to be a waiver of any later breach or default and shall in no way affect the other terms of the Contract.
+14.5 No failure or delay by the Company to exercise any right or remedy provided to it under the Contract or by law shall constitute a waiver of that of any other right or remedy and any waiver by the Company of any breach by the Customer of any provision of the Contract shall not be deemed to be a waiver of any later breach or default and shall in no way affect the other terms of the Contract.

 14.6 The Customer shall not assign any or all of its rights or obligations under the Contract.

-The Contract shall be governed by and construed in all respects in accordance with the Laws of England and the Company and the Customer hereby irrevocably submit to the exclusive jurisdiction of the English Courts in respect of any controversy or claim arising out of or in connection with any Contract.
+The Contract and any dispute or claim, including non-contractual disputes or claims, arising out of or in connection with the Contract or its subject matter or formation shall be construed and governed in accordance with the Laws of England and Wales and the Company and the Customer hereby irrevocably submit to the exclusive jurisdiction of the English Courts in respect of any controversy or claim arising out of or in connection with any Contract.